confluentinc/kafka-tutorials/README.md

 * test - test setup and execution of tests, if any (optional)
 * prod - steps to build and deploy a docker image of the tutorial code (optional)

-In some cases, having a test and or prod section doesn't make sense, so those sections can be left out of the harness file.
-The Apache Kafka [console producer and consumer basic operations](https://github.com/confluentinc/kafka-tutorials/blob/master/_data/harnesses/console-consumer-produer-basic/kafka.yml) and the Apache Kafka [console consumer with primitive keys and values](https://github.com/confluentinc/kafka-tutorials/blob/master/_data/harnesses/console-consumer-primitive-keys-values/kafka.yml) tutorials are a good example of tutorials that don't need a test or prod section.
+In some cases, having a test and/or prod section doesn't make sense, so you can omit those portions of the harness file.
+The Apache Kafka [console producer and consumer basic operations](https://github.com/confluentinc/kafka-tutorials/blob/master/_data/harnesses/console-consumer-produer-basic/kafka.yml) and the Apache Kafka [console consumer with primitive keys and values](https://github.com/confluentinc/kafka-tutorials/blob/master/_data/harnesses/console-consumer-primitive-keys-values/kafka.yml) tutorials are an excellent example of tutorials that don't need a test or prod section.

 The `dev`, `test`, and `prod` sections contain a top-level element `steps`.
 The `steps` contains any number of well, steps for the user to walk through.
-Addtionally the `harness_runner` script follows the same steps for executing the tutorial automatically during builds.
-The steps in any section are structured in the same way, so we'll only discuss the make-up of a single section.
+Additionally, the `harness_runner` script follows the same steps for executing the tutorial automatically during builds.
+All sections contain the same step structure, so we'll only discuss the make-up of a single section.

 For reference here is an example section of the harness file from the [console consumer primitive keys and values tutorial](https://github.com/confluentinc/kafka-tutorials/blob/master/_data/harnesses/console-consumer-primitive-keys-values/kafka.yml)